ArchieThorpe/Viscous-Simulation-of-a-Supersonic-Biplane/2D_Viscous/Biplane_Fully_Resolved/README.txt

-Pseudo-transient viscous simulation (boundary layer full resolved) at Mach 1.7 for a 2D biplane with zero stagger and zero angle of attack.
+Pseudo-transient viscous simulation (boundary layer fully resolved) at Mach 1.7 for a 2D biplane with zero stagger and zero angle of attack.

 This case is setup and ready-to-run.